Adloyada: After the establishment of the State of Israel

 In the last few years, an attempt was made to return to tradition and resume the Adloyada as an important main event in different cities.

+Outside of Israel

+A Purim parade has been held in Atlanta, Georgia since 1992.
+Purim carnivals, with or without a parade component, have been held in other cities.

 The name Adloyada

 In the beginning, the parade was called "carnival".
 In 1923, a competition was held in order to find a new permanent name for the parade.
 Out of 300 submissions, author Isaac Dov Berkowitz's entry Adloyada was chosen.

 Adloyada means reaching a state of total intoxication.
 The expression comes from the Aramaic expression stated by Rabbah in the Babylonian Talmud, Tractate Megilla: "It is the duty of a man to mellow himself ... on Purim until he cannot tell the difference between 'cursed be Haman' and 'blessed be Mordecai'."
 This means that people should drink on Purim until he reaches a state of not being able to distinguish between the evil Haman and the blessed Mordecai.

 Among the other submitted suggestions were Hayim Nahman Bialik's entry "Pura", Tchernichovsky's entry "Astoret" and Avraham Shlonsky's entry "Tzahalula".